-If you made distributions and also are reporting any deferrals in box 3 and/or 5, do not complete CAUTION box 11.
+If you made distributions and also are reporting any deferrals in boxes 3 and/or 5, do not CAUTION complete box 11.
 See Pub.
-957, Reporting Back Pay and
+957. Reporting Back

-Special Wage Payments to the Social Security Administration, and Form SSA-131, Employer Report of Special Wage Payments, for instructions on reporting these and other kinds of compensation earned in prior years.
+Pay and Special Wage Payments to the Social Security Administration, and Form SSA-131, Employer Report of Special Wage Payments, for instructions on reporting these and other kinds of compensation earned in prior vears.
 However, do not file Form SSA-131 if this situation applies and the employee was not 61 years old or more during the tax year for which you are filing Form W-2.